 - Optional garnish: roasted chopped grapefruit

-- In a medium saucepan, heat grapefruit juice, sugar and heavy cream until warm.
+- HEAT grapefruit juice, sugar and heavy cream in a medium saucepan until warm.
 Temper the liquid with egg yolk and strain.

-- To serve, sprinkle the surface of each ramekin evenly with a layer of sugar.
+- TORCH: Sprinkle the surface of each ramekin evenly with a layer of sugar.
 Using a blowtorch or broiler, caramelize the sugar until golden.

 - TO ROAST GRAPEFRUIT: Preheat oven to 450°F. Segment a grapefruit and remove seeds.
 Drizzle segments with agave nectar or brown sugar.
 Season as desired with your choice of allspice, cardamom, cinnamon, cloves, ginger, vanilla extract and/or rum.
 Bake for about 20 minutes.
 Chop for topping.

 Go To The Article Index Above